KevinKra/My_notes/Databases/Relational/README.md

 #### Adding Columns to a table

 - `ALTER TABLE fruits ADD COLUMN country_of_origin VARCHAR(127);`
+- `UPDATE fruits SET country_of_origin='Mexico';`

 #### Ordering

 - `SELECT * FROM fruits ORDER BY name;`

+## Relationships

+- `CREATE TABLE sales(id INTEGER PRIMARY KEY AUTOINCREMENT, fruit_id INTEGER, created_at DATETIME);`

+- This table should not hold the name of the fruit, its quantity, etc. Instead, it holds a **reference** to the fruit in the `fruits` table.
+This reference is held in the column `fruit_id` and is the numeric id from the fruits table for the associated row.
+This reference is called a `foreign key`.

+#### Joining tables

+- `SELECT fruits.name, sales.created_at FROM fruits INNER JOIN sales ON fruits.id=sales.fruit_id;`

+### Questions

+- What is a database?
+- What is SQL?
+- What is SQLite?
+- What is a table?
+- What is a primary key?
+- What is a foreign key?
+- Explain the following commands:
+  - where
+  - alter
+  - update
+  - select
+  - like
+  - in
+  - order by
+  - inner join

+### Challenges